Reading:

 Key Stage Two

 Children in Years 3 - 6 will have opportunities to access books from class or year group phase libraries.
 Children are heard to read at least once over a 2 week period.
-For those identified as needing to be heard more, they will be heard to read more often by both the class teacher and teaching assistant.
+For those children continuing to develop their fluency, they will be heard to read more often by both the class teacher and teaching assistant.

 Impact